 However, depending on the time of year, and your circumstances, the new course might agree to accept a direct application from you which means you would not normally need to apply through UCAS.
-Contact the Head of School for the programme of study you would like to join at QMUL, or the admissions office at a different university, to ask how you should apply for a place.

 You can also collect the forms from the Student Enquiry Centre, ground floor, Queens’ Building, Mile End campus, the Student Office at the Whitechapel campus or the Advice and Counselling Service reception.
 The guidance notes accompanying the forms explain how to fill them out and where to submit them.

 As well as the academic implications, transferring courses within Queen Mary or to another University can affect your Student Funding and your accommodation.

 See below for information about how this can affect Student Finance England funding.
 Different rules may apply if you receive funding from Student Finance Wales, Northern Ireland or the Scottish Students Awards Agency.
 Contact a Welfare Adviser if you are unsure how your funding will be affected.

 If you live in University owned accommodation and intend to transfer to another University contact the Queen Mary Residential Services for advice about ending your contract and moving out.
 Queen Mary Residential services also offer private sector housing advice.
 If you rent privately and have signed a tenancy agreement you need check if you can end your Tenancy early.

 For further information about these and other factors read the section of this guide called 'Practicalities if you are no longer in attendance'.

 If you are hold a Tier 4 visa you should also read our guide 'International Students re-sitting, Interrupting or leaving their course' to check how your visa may be affected.